 There are seven types of queries, which are begun with the following keywords:

-- get - for getting concepts from the knowledge base
+- get - for getting concepts from the knowledge graph

-- aggregate - for transforming data in the knowledge base
+- aggregate - for transforming data in the knowledge graph

 - define - for defining schema concepts